 - 5 oz. matchstick carrots

-- 1/2 T ginger paste (or freshly-grated ginger)
+- ½ Tablespoon ginger paste or freshly-grated ginger

 - Set spring roll pastries out to thaw.